gahssi/gahssi.github.io/_posts/2024-11-22-splunk-lab.markdown

 ### Installing Sysmon on Windows

-Sysmon provides detailed logs of system activities, which are essential for detecting malicious behavior.

 1. **Download Sysmon** from the [Microsoft Sysinternals website](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).
 2. **Install Sysmon** with an augmented configuration: